Back

 Why this is the right problem to solve now

 LinkedIn's primary revenue lever is Premium subscription conversion.
 The most common Premium upgrade trigger in professional networking products is a high-intent moment: the user is trying to do something valuable and hits a wall.
-Pathfinder creates that moment — surfacing the path to a warm intro, then gating connector identity behind Premium.
+Smart Intro creates that moment - surfacing the path to a warm intro, then gating connector identity behind Premium.

 Algorithm Design

-Pathfinder ranks potential connectors (mutual 2nd-degree connections) by a relationship-strength score.
-The score is computed from observable behavioural signals in the LinkedIn graph — not self-reported data.
+Smart Intro ranks potential connectors (mutual 2nd-degree connections) by a relationship-strength score.
+The score is computed from observable behavioural signals in the LinkedIn graph - not self-reported data.
 Higher score = more likely the connector can make a genuine, credible introduction.

 Relationship strength score - pseudocode